-Coming from its Latin roots it means to suffer together.
-You are in pain, in turn so am I. Think about that for a minute please.
+Coming from its Latin roots, compassion means to suffer together.
+You are in pain, in turn so am I. Think about that for a minute, please.

 Your hand gets stung by a bee.
 You feel pain.
 You get offended or yelled at or smacked in the face.
 You feel pain.
 A compassionate person also suffers from your suffering.
 How often does this happen?
-How often in the dojo or among other budo friends and budo circles does this happen?
-My experience and observation is that it is a rare occurrence.
-Far more the exception than the rule in classical martial arts at least.
+How often in the dojo or among other budo friends and budo circles does this compassionate reaction happen?
+My experiences and observations have shown me that it is a rare occurrence — far more the exception than the rule in classical martial arts at least.

 Why is it so?
 Is it the will of victory over everything that compels us to practice martial arts?
 "To win!
 To win!
-That is the only goal, and I will step over whomever I must to win!".
-Does this mindset pervade the world of Martial arts?
-When someone is injured why are we not offering help?
+That is the only goal, and I will step over whomever I must in order to win!".
+Does this mindset permeate the world of Martial arts?
+When someone is injured, why are we not offering help?
 There are physical and emotional injuries to attend to.
 Our own and those of others.

-Isn't that a bigger duty for us as Martial Artists?
-To help those in need without a selfish agenda.
-As people who practice arts that increase our power should we not be using that power for good?
-If you walk around wearing a superhero t-shirt but do not embody any of the superhero's real strengths, one of them compassion for the human race, then why bother to idolize comic book or movie characters?
+Isn't a more significant duty for us as martial artists to help those in need without a selfish agenda?
+As people who practice arts that increase our power, should we not be using that power for good?
+If you walk around wearing a superhero t-shirt but do not embody any of the superhero's real strengths, one of them being compassion for the human race, then why bother to idolize comic book or movie characters?
 Where’s the disconnect?
-If you romantically gaze at the past.
-At the samurai and at bushido, yet you lie and let friends get mistreated, are you not practicing what a warrior code should stand for?
+If you romantically gaze at the past, or the samurai and at Bushido, yet you lie and let friends get mistreated, are you not practicing what a warrior code should stand for?

 I am speaking in the realm of warriorhood.
-We can even look to examples of admonishiment for this type of reflection on our character to Samurai generals.
+We can even look at examples of admonishment for this type of reflection on our character to Samurai generals.

 When I trained to be a monk there was some practice to help maintain a compassionate view.
-During certain meditations you would think about a friend or someone you have trouble with;
+During specific meditations you would think about a friend or someone you have trouble with;

-Just as I want to avoid suffering and pain this person also avoids it.
+Just as I want to avoid suffering and pain, this person also wishes to avoid it.

 That can help align things in our minds.
 I am still learning and struggling to be a good person.
-I admit that I make many mistakes each day, and that I have mistreated people, thought not maliciously, I have indeed hurt people through careless action.
+I admit that I make many mistakes each day and that I have mistreated people, though not maliciously, I have indeed hurt people through careless action.
 Last month, last year, a few years ago.
 I’ll likely do it again later today.
-But I want to admit it honestly to myself and those I injure.
-As soon as I possibly can and admit the mistakes.
-I believe this reflection and use of compassion is as important today as it was when General Takeda said that sympathy is your ally.
+But I want to admit it honestly to myself and those I injure as soon as I possibly can and accept the mistakes.
+I believe this reflection and use of compassion is as critical today as it was when General Takeda said that sympathy is your ally.
 It should be part of our keiko.

 A warrior without compassion is a feral and dangerous beast.